 Massachusetts Institute of Technology (MIT) researchers have designed a zinc-air microbattery smaller than a grain of sand, potentially transforming the field of microscale robotics for applications ranging from targeted drug delivery to gas pipeline leak detection.

-In a groundbreaking study published in Science Robotics on August 16, MIT engineers have unveiled a tiny battery that could power autonomous, cell-sized robots.
+In a study published in Science Robotics on August 16, MIT engineers have unveiled a tiny battery that could power autonomous, cell-sized robots.
 This development marks a significant step towards creating miniature devices capable of operating independently within the human body and in other challenging environments.

 The microbattery, measuring just 0.1 millimeters in length and 0.002 millimeters in thickness (roughly the width of a human hair), utilises a zinc-air design.
 It captures oxygen from the air to oxidize zinc, generating a current with a potential of up to 1 volt - sufficient to power small circuits, sensors, or actuators.